GalaxyGamesMC/Ovommand/README.md

 - [ ] Merge onRun() and onSyntaxError()?
 - [ ] Add supports for private enums and synced properties for soft enums

+Self note:
+- Soft enums cannot spread out its value using flag 1!
+- Two enums, one soft and one hard could have a same name
+- Enum name could be set to anything, not just ascii / UTF-8

 [READ WIKI](https://github.com/GalaxyGamesMC/Ovommand/wiki)

 [DEMO PLUGIN](https://github.com/idumpster/OvoTest)